-The achievement of ESFM on public and private land must be promoted.
-There will be ongoing review and subsequent implementation of its legislation, policy, plans, codes and prescriptions to ensure ESFM objectives can be achieved in a more efficient regulatory environment.
+The achievement of ESFM\ on public and private land must be promoted, and to the ongoing review and subsequent implementation of its legislation, policy, plans, codes and prescriptions to ensure ESFM\ objectives can be achieved in a more efficient regulatory environment.
 Proposed changes to the forest management system are outlined in Attachment 8.

-2.10.2 Criteria and Indicators for ESFM
+2.11.2 Criteria and Indicators for ESFM

 Evaluation of forest conservation and management systems must be enhanced by implementing mechanisms to monitor and review the sustainability of forest management practices over time.
-To ensure this occurs, the sustainability indicators presented in Table 2 and detailed in Attachment 9, must be monitored (these include the framework of regional indicators developed by the Montreal Implementation Group (MIG)).
-By 1 April 2000 an evaluation framework must be developed to provide the basis for the 5-year review of ESFM under the forest agreement.
+To ensure this occurs, the sustainability indicators presented in Table 1 and detailed in Attachment 9, must be monitored (these include the framework of regional indicators developed by the Montreal Implementation Group (MIG)).
+By 1 April 2000 an evaluation framework must be developed to provide the basis for the 5-year review of ESFM\ under the forest agreement\.

-TABLE 2 INDICATORS OF ESFM FOR THE EDEN FOREST AGREEMENT REGION.
+TABLE 1 INDICATORS OF ESFM FOR THE LNE REGION